5 creative onboarding practices top companies use to welcome new employees

 Here at Perkbox, we like to take our own advice to heart.
 Let us share with you the measure we adopt to onboard our new recruits: we make them… push the beer trolley.
 That’s right, every Friday, we make the new Perkboxer trudge through the office handing out libations to our existing staff.
 It’s a great way to introduce them to the team and puts a smile on everyone’s face (or maybe that’s the beer).

-Our shiny new team members also get their own Perkbox account - so they enjoy free mobile phone insurance, special price cinema tickets, discounted gym membership and more.
+Our shiny new team members also get their own Perkbox account - so they enjoy financial benefits like free mobile phone insurance, special price cinema tickets, discounted gym membership and more.
+If that sounds good, contact us for a quote.